IO Read/Write Abstraction

 WritePort::Stream Batch Write Interface

-WritePort::Stream provides a chained batch write capability similar to C++ standard streams, making it suitable for high-throughput, large-packet, or consecutive multi-block data writing scenarios.
-Its advantages include locking the port resource only once, submitting data in batches, reducing queue pressure and fragmentation, all while keeping usage simple and intuitive.
+WritePort::Stream provides a chained batch-write capability similar to C++ streams, making it suitable for high-throughput, large-packet, or consecutive multi-block write scenarios.
+Its goal is to lock the port resource once, write data in batches, and reduce queue pressure and fragmentation.

 Key Features